Naturalsoul/RubyAlgorithms/README.md

 > "Hello World, #{text}."

 ### Fibonacci's Odd Sum :herb:
-> Returns the sum of all odd Fibonacci numbers upto and including the passed number
+> Returns the sum of all odd Fibonacci numbers up to and including the passed number
 > if it is a Fibonacci number.
 As an example, passing 4 to the function should returns
 > 5 because all the odd Fibonacci numbers under 4 are 1, 1, and 3.